Candlemas Day in Mexico: Symbolism and Joyful Festivities

 Rosca de Reyes

-In Mexico, Candlemas Day is a happy time with nice food and special traditions.
-People love sharing “Rosca de Reyes,” a sweet bread with fruit on top.
+In Mexico, Candlemas Day is a happy time with delicious food and unique traditions.
+People love sharing “Rosca de Reyes,” a sweet bread with fruit.
 It looks like a ring, but it is said to represent the crowns of the three wise men.
 Hidden inside the bread is a tiny baby Jesus figure.
 If you find it in your slice, you throw a party on Candlemas Day, February 2nd, where you usually serve tamales.

 Christmas in Mexico